 We are passionate about inclusion, equality and diversity and are involved daily in training and advising in these areas.
 We believe that those businesses which thrive during the pandemic and beyond will be those who manage to embrace inclusion.
 We would love to hear about your most enjoyable, effective, and successful initiative for reaching those (such as our “virtual interns”) who might otherwise not have been reached.

 Our firm has extensive experience in advising employers and senior executives on issues of inclusivity, equality and discrimination.
-If you would like to discuss any of these issues further, or for guidance on your specific rights and responsibilities, please contact Merrill April (Partner) or Harriet Riddick (Associate), both of whom specialise in multi-national employment and partnership issues for partnerships and multi-national employers, senior executives and individual partners.
+If you would like to discuss any of these issues further, or for guidance on your specific rights and responsibilities, please contact Merrill April (Partner), who specialises in multi-national employment and partnership issues for partnerships and multi-national employers, senior executives and individual partners.